kth-step/HolBA/README.md

   * Can cheat
   * Code can be commented

-* master is the stable release (probably 1 or 2 months behind the development)
+* master is the standard branch where completed features are merged
   * bug-fixes ok
-  * changes that do not affect existing code ok (e.g. new theories, functions. etc)
-  * should be tested
-  * merge to master only after pull request and 2 reviews (for now Roberto + Thomas)
-  * no cheat

-* development is the standard branch where completed features are merged
   * must correctly compile
   * self tests must succeed
+  * should be tested
-  * merge to development 1 review (Thomas or Roberto, not the same one that developed the feature)
+  * merge to development 1 review (Andreas or Roberto, not the same one that developed the feature)
   * no cheat

 * if you want to violate the rules for temporary development or experiments (only for feature branches)